 The Ausable Sustainable Salt Initiative is a collaborative partnership to leverage science, technology, best practices, and community engagement to reduce road salt use in the Ausable River watershed.
 Road salt is a significant threat to both surface and groundwater within the Ausable River watershed and beyond.
 Ausable River Association's stream monitoring has documented elevated salt concentrations along much of the length of the Ausable River and in many of its tributaries.
-Our research partner, Paul Smith's College Adirondack Watershed Institute, has documented surface and groundwater salinization across the Adirondack Park.
+Our research partner, Paul Smith's College Adirondack Watershed Institute (AWI), has documented surface and groundwater salinization across the Adirondack Park.
 Road salt pollution is an environmental, human health, and economic concern for our region.

 Four Pillars of the Ausable Sustainable Salt Initiative